krmnino/LALIB/README.md

 TO-DO:
+-	Change any parameters from taking a Matrix object to just take a reference to the matrix object.
 -	Implement matrix inverse fn().
 -	Implement vector projection.
 -	Implement matrix concatenation fn() (another constructor method may work) Potentially to be used to find inverse of a matrix